azb0222/EulaWebsite/README.md

 it's just a fucking mess rn
 finish setting up the backend
 - the images need to be hd or wtv @Vidushi can you plz render new ones with the exact dimensions i have rn for them but they are hd
+- create the phone screen animation and insert the gif in place so its like swiping on the phone

 # Tech Stack: